Alcohol Drug Abuse Prevention Education

 5 Tips for Preventing Drug or Alcohol Abuse in Your Family

-- Pay attention to who your child chooses as his friends and take the time to get to know these friends–as well as their parents.
+- Would you please pay attention to friends and get to know these friends–as well as their parents?

-- Although it’s important to a child’s sense of independence and self-esteem to have a certain amount of free time, don’t let your children have too much of it.
-Get your kids involved in community and after school activities until they are old enough to work part-time or get paid to babysit or mow lawns.
+- Although it’s essential to a child’s sense of independence and self-esteem to have a certain amount of free time, don’t let your children have too much of it.
+Get your kids involved in the community and after-school activities until they are old enough to work part-time or get paid to babysit or mow lawns.

-- It is essential for parents to remain consistent when enforcing rules and enacting consequences for not following rules.
-Failing to make children experience the ramifications of breaking rules just once is enough for a parent to seem much less authoritative and sincere to an impressionable preteen.
+- Parents need to remain consistent when enforcing rules and enacting consequences for not following directions—failing to make children experience the ramifications of breaking the rules once is enough for a parent to seem much less authoritative and sincere to an impressionable preteen.

-- If prescription medications and alcohol are kept in the home, parents should check these items daily to ensure they have not been tampered with or used.
+- If prescription medications and alcohol are outside the home, parents should check these items daily to ensure they have not been tampered with or used.

 - Staying upfront and honest with your child about substance abuse means staying upfront and honest with yourself.
 Parents in denial about their child’s drug or alcohol problem may be destroying their child’s future as well as their own.

-Talking with your child if you suspect they are using drugs or alcohol, don’t confront.
+Talking with your child if you suspect they are using drugs or alcohol, don’t confront them.
 Incited by anger and disbelief, confrontations only succeed in making a child feel abandoned by their parents and alone with their problems.
-Alternately, a calm, rational discussion is sustained initially by curiosity and then maintained by a compassionate, caring attitude towards the child by the parent.
+Alternately, a calm, rational discussion is sustained initially by curiosity and then maintained by the parent’s compassionate, caring attitude towards the child.

-In fact, parental monitoring appears consistently in theoretical models concerning the evolution of substance abuse and antisocial behavior in preteens and adolescents.
-Research strongly indicates that children of parents who fail to adequately monitor them tend to abuse illegal substances, skip school and “hang out” with peers who also use drugs, alcohol and tobacco.
+Parental monitoring appears consistently in theoretical models concerning the evolution of substance abuse and antisocial behavior in preteens and adolescents.
+Research strongly indicates that children of parents who fail to monitor them tend to abuse illegal substances adequately, skip school and “hang out” with peers who also use drugs, alcohol, and tobacco.

 Setting Rules and Stick to Them

-In addition to giving children a clear set of rules about whom they can befriend, where they go and when the must be home, parents also need to actively monitor their children’s behaviors and activities.
-Fearing hostile reactions by establishing acceptable ground rules for their children should not deter parents from being the “uncool” parent.
+In addition to giving children a clear set of rules about whom they can befriend, where they go, and when they must be home, parents also need to monitor their children’s behaviors and activities actively.
+Fearing hostile reactions by establishing good ground rules for their children should not deter parents from being “uncool” parents.

 The National Council on Alcoholism and Drug Dependence, Inc. recommends the following rules:

-- Children under 21 are prohibited from having parties at the home without parental supervision
+- Children under 21 can’t have parties at home without parental supervision.

-- Children are not allowed to attend parties where drugs and alcohol are being used
+- Children are not allowed to attend parties with drugs and alcohol.

 Children are Natural Imitators

-Parents do not have to be perfect role models but they must realize how much of an impact their actions have on their children.
-If a parent lectures repeatedly against the “evils” of illegal drugs and alcohol to their child but drinks or smokes marijuana, those words are meaningless to that child.
-Actions matter, not words.
+Parents do not have to be perfect role models, but they must realize how much their actions have on their children.
+For example, suppose a parent repeatedly lectures against the “evils” of illegal drugs and alcohol to their child but drinks or smokes marijuana.
+In that case, those words are meaningless to that child—actions matter, not words.

 Minimize the Risk Factors